brettg17/tinyapp/README.md

 - Shorten long URLs to a unique short URL.
 - View a list of your shortened URLs.
 - Edit or delete your shortened URLs.
+-
+## Special Thanks

+Thank you to Lighthouse labs for the learning opportunity